woo-j/OkapiBarcode/README.md

 `gradlew check`: Compiles and runs all quality checks, including the unit tests.
 `gradlew jar`: Builds the JAR file.
-`gradle uploadArchives`: Deploys to Maven Central (requires a modified gradle.properties file).
+`gradlew uploadArchives`: Deploys to Maven Central (requires a modified gradle.properties file).